October 29, 2022

 Beyond clear conflicts of oil interests, I explored unverified terror alerts and discovered the true countries of origin of all non-Iraqi 9-11 hijackers.
 I read unequivocal reassurances from independent inspectors who had repeatedly searched and found no weapons of mass destruction hidden in Iraq.

-Afterwards I shared my research to my own list of email networkers.
+Afterwards I shared my research with my own list of email networkers.

 To partner with peacemakers, I marched with tens of thousands of war protesters in Washington, D.C.
 At home, I joined weekend war protests with the Coalition for Peace Action in Princeton, New Jersey — and, on Sundays, attended Princeton Quaker Meeting where I purchased a lawn sign that read, “Peace is Patriotic, No War in Iraq.”